jfilak/doc/design.rst

 which results in kernel calling ``abrt-hook-ccpp``.
 Detailed description can be found in the documentation of the Linux kernel [#corepattern]_.

+.. _debuginfo:

+debuginfo
+^^^^^^^^^

+To be able to get full featured GDB backtrace from a core dump file, debuginfo data must be available on the local file system.
+These data are usually provided in the form of installable packages, however, ABRT needs to allow non-privileged users to analyze the core dump file and report the obtained backtrace to bug tracking tool.
+Hence, ABRT maintains its own debuginfo directory ``/var/cache/abrt-di`` where all users can download and unpack the required debuginfo packages through ``/usr/libexec/abrt-action-install-debuginfo-to-abrt-cache`` command line utility.

+Upon a new core dump file detection ABRT generates a list of build-ids (``XXYYYY..YYYY``) using ``eu-unstrip -n --core=coredump``.
+When a user decides to report the core dump file, the ABRT debuginfo tool goes through that list and remembers those build-ids for which ``/usr/lib/debug/.build-id/XX/YYYY..YYYY.debug`` file does not exist in the system root directory or in the ABRT debuginfo directory.
+Finally, packages that provides the non-existing debug files are looked up in ``*debug*`` repositories and are downloaded and unpacked to the ABRT debuginfo directory.

 .. _pyhook:

 Python hook